JefferyLiangNZ/geodesy-stack-deployment-book/provision-the-geodesy-stack/prerequisive.md

 It will be used by any AWS Cli commands to authenticate against AWS service endpoints, such as "aws ec2/ s3/ codedeploy/ cloudformation".

-## Install following cli on your laptop:
+## Install following cli on laptop:

 ---